shelleyolivia/learn-tutorials/network-documentation/thegraph/tutorials/multiple_smartcontracts_subgraph.md

 Then in the subgraph studio, try to copy the deploy key from the dashboard.

-In the cli, do
+In the cli, now you can authenticate using the following command.

 ```bash
 graph auth --product subgraph-studio uni-subgraph
 ```

+After authentication is done, you can deploy your graph to subgraph studio.

 ```bash
 yarn deploy
 ```

-And enter the version.
-You should see the graph deployed.
+You can now enter any version you like in the `vmajor.minor.patch` format.
+You should see the subgraph deployment success on your terminal.

 ```text
 yarn run v1.22.10